 Tourism is undeniably Alicante's main economic pillar.
 Being one of the region's main resorts, it attracts large numbers of foreigners for various reasons.
 Discover Alicante...

 Alicante is basically known as a tourist city, located in the Valencia community and in the province bearing the same name.
 Its population amounts to some 335,000 inhabitants.
-Alicante attracts thousands of European and foreign tourists every year.
+Every year, Alicante attracts thousands of tourists coming from Europe and the rest of the world.
 It is definitely a place to discover at all costs if you wish to experience Spain's cultural and exotic aspects.

 Alicante's economy is mainly based on tourism, services, trade and regional administration.
 It is also the Valencia region's second largest city, hosting a seaport and an airport.
 Manufacturing and exports are also considered to be important economic pillars through the production of olive oil, wine, and culture of fruits and vegetables, not to mention agro-food, textile, leather production, as well as crafts and pottery.